 Sofrito is a basic tomato sauce that is made all over Spain.
-It's easy to make, with tomatoes, onions, garlic, green peppers, and olive oil simply sautéed in a frying pan.
-This mellows the acidity of the tomatoes and creates a perfect blend of flavor that is versatile and adaptable.
+It's easy to put together—simply sauté tomatoes, onions, garlic, and green peppers in olive oil in a frying pan.
+The gentle cooking mellows the acidity of the tomatoes and creates a perfect blend of flavor that is versatile and adaptable.

-Sofrito can be eaten with rice or eggs.
-It is more common, however, for it to be used as an ingredient in other dishes, such as the filling for empanadas.
+Sofrito is often the foundation of many Spanish recipes.
+It is sometimes mixed into rice or scrambled eggs, and although it is delicious on its own, the sauce isn't really used as a condiment.
+It is more common for it to be incorporated as an ingredient in other dishes, such as the filling for empanadas.

 As with all traditional recipes, there are hundreds of versions of sofrito sauce.
 The amount of garlic, pepper, and spices can be adjusted according to the chef's taste.
 This one is a family recipe from Avila, Spain.

-- Start by finely chopping the onion and garlic.
-Chop the pepper into 1/4-inch (or smaller) pieces.
+- Finely chop the onion and garlic.
+Cut the pepper into 1/4-inch (or smaller) pieces.

 - Heat a large frying pan with a heavy bottom over medium heat.
 Pour in enough olive oil to coat the bottom of the pan.